Quantum contextuality from measurement invasiveness: Example: the KCBS scenario

-\paragraph{General constraints for the KCBS scenario.---} To illustrate the effectiveness of our approach, we first consider one specific representative marginal scenario, that is the well-known KCBS scenario \cite{Klyachko2008}.
-The latter concerns five observables, $\mathbbm{G} = \left\{A_1,\ldots,A_5\right\}$ where each $A_i$ has outcomes $O_i=\left\{-1,1\right\}$, and it consists of five contexts, each made of two observables and where each observable appears in two and only two contexts \footnote{We are not taking into account explicitly the trivial contexts made of one single observable, since the corresponding probabilities can always be recovered via marginalization from the probabilities of the five contexts considered.}, according to $\mathfrak{F}_{KCBS}=\{(A_1,A_2),(A_2,A_3),(A_3,A_4),(A_4,A_5),(A_5,A_1)\}$.
+To illustrate our approach, we consider one specific representative marginal scenario, that is the well-known KCBS scenario \cite{Klyachko2008}.
+The latter concerns five observables, $\mathbbm{G} = \left\{A_1,\ldots,A_5\right\}$ where each $A_i$ has outcomes $O_i=\left\{-1,1\right\}$, and it consists of five contexts, each made of two observables and where each observable appears in two and only two contexts \footnote{We are not taking into account explicitly the trivial contexts made of one single observable, since the corresponding probabilities can always be recovered via marginalization from the probabilities of the five contexts considered.}, according to

 This is the simplest scenario leading to noncontextual inequalities that are violated by quantum mechanics, as this happens for a Hilbert space of dimension 3.